yaozengwei/model_profiling/README.md

 The summarized result is in `conformer-k2-pruned-max-frames-30000.txt`.

-You can run the following command to filter out the result we recorded (beginning with rnnt) and save it to `conformer-k2-pruned-max-frames-30000-filtered.txt`.
+You can run the following command to filter out the result we recorded (beginning with "rnnt") and save it to `conformer-k2-pruned-max-frames-30000-filtered.txt`.

 ```
 head conformer-k2-pruned-max-frames-30000.txt -n 3 > conformer-k2-pruned-max-frames-30000-filtered.txt